Nejčastější otázky a odpovědi

 3. What is the maximum size of an attached file?

-The NEN system supports attachments up to a maximum size of 100MB per file.
+The NEN system supports attachments up to a maximum size of 2 GB per file.
 This limitation applies across the public, authorized, and integration part of the NEN system.
 Larger attachments must be split into separate files using the ZIP algorithm.
 When splitting into parts, the ZIP format with extensions ZIP and 001, 002, etc., is supported.

 4. What is the difference between a qualified and a commercial certificate?